Marco87Developer/moneys-2/README.md

 This class stores the rate value in order to convert a money of a currency into a money of another one.

-## `MoneyTransaction` and `MoneyTransactions` classes
+## `MoneyTransaction` classes

 The `MoneyTransaction` class records the date, the value, and the transaction method used.
 It also has a *required* parameter for transaction identification: `id`.
 You should guarantee its uniqueness.

 `MoneyTransaction` is characterized according to whether it is income or expense (`ExpenseOrIncome` enumeration is used).
 The method used is specified by the value of the `MoneyTransactionMethod` enumeration.
 The frequency of renewal of a transaction is specified by the value of the `Renewal` enumeration.

+### `List<MoneyTransaction>` extension methods

-The `MoneyTransactions` class makes it easy to manage the history of the transactions.
-It provides these features:
+These methods make it easy to manage the history of the transactions.
+These methods provide these features:

 * Get the entire history of transactions.
 * Add one transaction to the history.